hillaper/Rela2x/README.md

 | ***R*** | relaxation | the incoherent dynamics | `relaxation_superoperator` |
 | ***L*** | Liouvillian, *L* = −i[*H*, ·] − *R* | the full dynamics | `liouvillian_superoperator` |

-Around these come the tools to work with them: spherical tensor and Cartesian product operator bases with sorting and filtering, approximations and simplifications (isotropic rotational diffusion, neglect of cross-correlation and cross-relaxation), matrix-element lookup, visualization, and automatic construction of the equations of motion, exportable as LaTeX for publications, etc.
+Around these come the tools to work with them: spherical tensor and Cartesian product operator bases with sorting and filtering, approximations and simplifications, matrix-element lookup, visualization, and automatic construction of the equations of motion, exportable as LaTeX for publications, etc.

-Everything rests on one physical assumption, the high-field limit, and it is applied consistently to the coherent and incoherent parts alike (see [The high-field approximation](#the-high-field-approximation)).
-The zero-field regime is not yet supported, but is planned for the future.
+Everything rests on one physical assumption, the **high-field limit**, and it is applied consistently to the coherent and incoherent parts alike (see [The high-field approximation](#the-high-field-approximation)).
+The zero- to low-field regime is not yet supported, but is planned for the future.

 Rela²x is designed to be user-friendly, requiring only a basic knowledge of Python.
 Additional experience with the *SymPy* library can be helpful because it is the main library used by Rela²x.

 ## Notes

 Before using Rela²x, it is recommended that you read the related publication https://doi.org/10.1016/j.jmr.2024.107828.
-There, the Greek letter Gamma is used for the relaxation superoperator; however, in Python, this is inconvenient, so *R* is used here and in the code.
+There, the Greek letter $\Gamma$ is used for the relaxation superoperator; however, in Python, this is inconvenient, so *R* is used here and in the code.

 **Important:**
 This documentation contains the most up-to-date information regarding the code itself, and it differs in many respects from the publication.
 The underlying relaxation theory is the same, but the code has been updated and improved since the publication.